tayljordan/spacial-test/readme.md

 # Nautical Distance Comparison using LLM and Routing Table

 This project compares nautical distances between two ports using an AI model (LLM) and a routing table.
 The script generates two outputs:
 1. A **comparison table** that stores the LLM and routing table distances for multiple port pairs.
-2. A **statistical report** that provides insights such as the minimum, maximum, mean, and standard deviation of the differences between the LLM-predicted distances and the actual routing distances.
+2. A **statistical report** that provides insights such as the mean absolute error (MAE), root mean squared error (RMSE), mean absolute percentage error (MAPE), and more, between the LLM-predicted distances and the actual routing distances.

 ## Features
 - Query distances between random port pairs using a Large Language Model (LLM).